cloudfoundry-community/swift-buildpack/README.md

-Swift buildpack for Bluemix (**WORK IN PROGRESS / NOT READY TO BE USED YET**)
+(**PLEASE NOTE THIS IS WORK IN PROGRESS / NOT READY TO BE USED YET**) (**DOCUMENTATION AND CODE IS STILL IN PROGRESS**) Bluemix buildpack for Swift
 =======================================

-This is the Bluemix buildpack for Swift applications, powered by SPM (Swift Package Manager).
-It can be used on any Cloud Foundry environment, and administrators can upload an online (fetch assets from Internet) or offline (is bundled with buildpack assets) variation.
+This is the Bluemix buildpack for Swift applications, powered by the Swift Package Manager (SPM).
+Though develop mainly for Bluemix, this buildpack can be used on any Cloud Foundry environment.
+Administrators can upload an online (fetch assets from Internet) or offline (is bundled with buildpack assets) variation.

-Check out [BluePic](https://github.com/IBM-Swift/BluePic), a sample application with a Kitura-based server that can be deployed to Bluemix.
+Check out [Kitura-Sample](https://github.com/IBM-Swift/Kitura-Sample), a Kitura-based application that can be deployed to Bluemix.

 Usage
 -----